Monday 07 March, 2022

-Stamp duty is a government tax that applies to certain transactions.
-You'll pay stamp duty when buying a new care, or when taking out an insurance policy.
-But the one you'll be most familiar - and the one we'll address in this blog - is the stamp duty payable on real estate.
+Stamp duty is a state government tax that applies to certain transactions.
+You'll pay stamp duty when buying a new car, or when taking out an insurance policy.
+But the one you'll be most familiar - and the one we'll address in this blog - is stamp duty costs payable when buying a property.

-There is no national standardised fee when it comes to stamp duty – all states and territories impose their own rules.
-So, the amount you need to pay will depend on:
+There is no national standardised fee when it comes to stamp duty – all state and territory governments impose their own rules.
+So, how much stamp duty payable will depend on:

 • The state you live in